Festo Olang': Archbishop of Kenya (1970-1980)

-Shortly after the division of the province of East Africa in two new provinces, Kenya and Tanzania, Olang' was chosen to be the first African archbishop of the Anglican Church of Kenya and bishop of Nairobi, with his enthronement taking place at All Saints' Cathedral, Nairobi on 3 August 1970, in a ceremony presided by Archbishop Leonard Beecher.
-Olang' would serve as bishop-in-ordinary for the Armed Forces of Kenya and would held an ecclesiastical court for the discipline of the Kenyan clergy.
-He worked to strengthen relationships with other members of the worldwide Anglican Communion, visiting several countries on behalf of the Church of the Province of Kenya, such as Great Britain, Germany, Canada, United States and Australia.
-He also participated several times at Billy Graham's Evangelical Crusades.
+Shortly after the division of the province of East Africa in two new provinces, Kenya and Tanzania, Olang' was chosen to be the first African archbishop of the Anglican Church of Kenya and bishop of Nairobi, with his enthronement taking place at All Saints' Cathedral, Nairobi on 3 August 1970, in a ceremony presided by Archbishop Leonard Beecher.Olang' would serve as bishop-in-ordinary for the Armed Forces of Kenya and would held an ecclesiastical court for the discipline of the Kenyan clergy.
+He worked to strengthen relationships with other members of the worldwide Anglican Communion, visiting several countries on behalf of the Church of the Province of Kenya, such as Great Britain, Germany, Canada, United States and Australia.He also participated several times at Billy Graham's Evangelical Crusades.
 Olang' hosted the Anglican Consultative Council in Limuru, Kenya, in 1971.
 He also would organize the Pan-Christian African Assembly in Nairobi, in 1974, and a conference of Anglican bishops from several parts of the world in Trinity College, in Nairobi, in 1975.

 Olang' hosted the first meeting of African Anglican bishops, known as "African Lambeth", in 1977, which was the start of the Conference of Anglican Provinces in Africa (CAPA); Olang' was the first chairman of the conference.

 He was involved in several ecumenical meetings from the World Council of Churches, the All Africa Conference of Churches and the National Council of Churches of Kenya.
 He was also a prominent member of the East Africa revival movement.
 At the time of his retirement, in 1980, the Anglican Church of Kenya had grown to 7 dioceses, 288 parishes and 374 ordained clergy.
 He was also the main responsible of many developmental projects in Kenya, including schools and hospitals.

+Death

 He died after a heart attack on 3 February 2004, in Nairobi.

 Rev. Alfred Sheunda Keyas wrote that: "He was respected for his humility and did not engage in fighting for positions in the church.
 He preached peace, love, unity, and humility and hence was a great force in keeping the Anglican Church united during his tenure."

+Works

 He published: Festo Olang': An Autobiography (1991).